 - The logo should be used as a prominent graphic element in all publications -- print and electronic -- affiliated with FNGLA.
 As a side note, chapter members should use the "Proud Member of" version of the logo for their business use, while chapters are an integral part of FNGLA and use the chapter logo.

 - The logo should not be modified in any manner.
 These symbols may be reproduced only from original master copies.
 If you do not find the logo you need, contact Jennifer Nelis at 800-375-3642.

 - Any associations or affiliates of FNGLA wishing to use a specific identifier other than the FNGLA logo must have prior approval and must use it in accordance with the guidelines in this manual.

 - In situations where strategic and/or financial partnerships exist, the trademark(s) or logo(s) of the partner or partners may be displayed in printed and electronic communications, but should be separated from the FNGLA logo by at least one half inch and should not be given prominence over the FNGLA logo.
 Graphic elements that appear to connect or combine the FNGLA logo with other logos or graphics should not be used.

-- Placing FNGLA's tagline, Leading Florida's Green Industry, under the logo or wordmark is preferred.
-The tagline should be incorporated whenever possible.
+- Using the FNGLA tagline, Leading Florida's Green Industry, as part of the logo or wordmark is preferred.
+The tagline should be incorporated whenever possible, as part of the logo provided.
 To preserve text readability, versions that are less than 2.5 inches wide do not need to carry the tagline.